top of page

 The letter opens identifying Paul as the author and his spiritual son Timothy as the recipient.
 Today, the majority of scholars doubt that Paul actually wrote the letters to Timothy and Titus (1), pointing to some aspects of the letters that do not reflect Paul's authentic letters.
 These three letters are often grouped together and called pastoral letters because they are addressed to people with pastoral oversight of churches.

 First, the vocabulary and writing style are different from Paul's authentic letters.
-More than one-third of the vocabulary is not in Paul's other letters(2), yet this vocabulary was widely used by second-century writers.
-For example, the term knowledge [gnosis] in 1 Timothy 6:20 was used in the second-century debate about salvation by divine gnosis or knowledge, yet the Apostle Paul may have died around 65 AD.
+More than one-third of the vocabulary is not in Paul's other letters(2).
+These letters use vocabulary that second-century writers widely used.
+For example, the term knowledge [gnosis] in 1 Timothy 6:20 was used in the second-century debate about salvation by divine gnosis or knowledge, yet the Apostle Paul may have died by 65 AD.

 Next, the pastoral letters reference church structures and titles not in place until the late first century or early second century, well after Paul's death.
 In Paul's authentic letters, he refers to leadership according to gifts given by the Holy Spirit to serve as ministry co-workers, apostles, prophets, and teachers.
-Paul does not refer to offices or titles such as overseers, deacons, and elders.In Paul's day, Christian assemblies were based in home churches, yet the pastoral letters indicate an organized church hierarchy that came later.
-The pastoral letters are not listed in the biblical canon until after 170 AD(3)
+Paul does not refer to offices or titles such as overseers, deacons, and elders.
+In Paul's day, Christian assemblies were based in home churches, yet the pastoral letters indicate an organized church hierarchy that came later.
+The pastoral letters were not listed in the biblical canon until after 170 AD(3)

 The pastoral letters uphold the Greco-Roman pagan hierarchies and limitations on women and slaves.
 In contrast, in Paul's authentic letters, Paul refers to the pagan hierarchal codes limiting women and slaves, and he overturns them for those 'in Christ' (Galatians 3:28, Colossians 3:11, 1 Corinthians 12:13) (4).
 For example, after Paul tells slaves to be respectful, he flattens the hierarchy by telling masters to likewise respect their slaves as brothers, keeping in mind that both serve the Master in heaven.
-After Paul tells all believers to submit to one another, as wives submit to husbands in the familiar pattern, Paul reinvents the pattern, by telling husbands to give wives the same care that they give to their own bodies.
-Paul's instruction echoes Jesus's instructions to do to others what you would have them do to you (Matthew (7:12).
+After Paul tells all believers to submit to one another, as wives submit to husbands in the familiar pattern, Paul reinvents the pattern by telling husbands to give wives the same care that they give to their own bodies.
+Paul's instruction echoes Jesus's instructions to do to others what you would have them do to you (Matthew 7:12).
 Restrictions based on class or gender seem to conflict with this golden rule.

 1 timothy